cosmos/cosmos-sdk/docs/architecture/adr-008-evidence-module.md

 In addition, other modules may implement their own `Evidence` types in a similar manner in which governance is extensible.
-It is important to note any concrete type implementing the `Evidence` interface may include arbitrary fields such as infraction and submission time.
+It is important to note any concrete type implementing the `Evidence` interface may include arbitrary fields such as an infraction time.
 We want the `Evidence` type to remain as flexible as possible.

+However, when submitting evidence to the `x/evidence` module, it must be submitted as an `Infraction` which includes mandatory fields outlined below.

 ```go
 type Evidence interface {